4 Reasons Why Falafel Is Significant On Your Diet

 0

 Falafel, a popular Middle Eastern dish, has sparked debates about its origin for years.
-While the exact origin remains uncertain, it is widely believed to have originated in Egypt, where it was made from fava beans and called "ta'amiya."
-Over time, falafel has spread to other countries in the region, including Lebanon and Israel, each adopting their unique versions of the dish.
+While the exact origin remains uncertain, it is widely believed to have originated in Egypt, where it was made from fava beans and called "Tamiya."
+Over time, falafel has spread to other countries in the region, including Lebanon and Israel, each adopting its unique version of the dish.

 Falafel